Associate Professor, Chair and Sabo Senior Fellow

 “Divided States of America?
 A Seminar in Pragmatism”

 Co-created/taught with Professor Larry Crockett, this course provides an overview of the American philosophical tradition of Pragmatism as a way to explore the challenges of divisive politics.
-We explore the work of Louis Menand, William James, C.S.
-Peirce, John Dewey, Jane Addams, Alain Locke, Mark Johnson, Richard Rorty, Larry Hazelrigg, Bruno Latour, Kennan Ferguson, and others.
-We address contemporary controversies including Civil War, the Vietnam War, the Black Freedom movement, the abortion debate, the Israel/Palestine conflict, and other events that present the challenges of ideological commitment and the desire to achieve social change.
+We explore the work of William James, C.S.
+Peirce, John Dewey, Jane Addams, Alain Locke, Mark Johnson, Richard Rorty, Larry Hazelrigg, Bruno Latour, Cornel West, Kennan Ferguson, Louis Menand, and others.
+We address historical and contemporary controversies including Civil War, the Vietnam War, the Black Freedom movement, the abortion debate, the Israel/Palestine conflict, and other events that present the challenges of ideological commitment and the desire to achieve social change.

 Integrated Term (I-Term):